 See Eligibility chapter for a definition of elderly and disabled families and Chapter 6 (6-II.C.) for a discussion of the deduction.
-COC must verify that the head, spouse, or cohead is 62 years of age or older or a person with disabilities.
+The PHA must verify that the head, spouse, or cohead is 62 years of age or older or a person with disabilities.

 7-IV.B.
-MEDICAL EXPENSE DEDUCTION
+HEALTH AND MEDICAL CAREMEDICALEXPENSE DEDUCTION

-Policies related to medical expenses are found in 6-II.D.
+Policies related to health and medical care-expenses are found in 6-II.D.
 The amount of the deduction will be verified following the standard verification procedures described in Part I.